vulcanize/ipld-eth-indexer/README.md

 1. [License](#license)

 ## Background
-ipfs-blockchain-watcher is a collection of interfaces that are used to extract, process, and store in Postgres-IPFS all chain data.
+ipfs-blockchain-watcher is a collection of interfaces that are used to extract, process, store, and index all blockchain data in Postgres-IPFS.
 The raw data indexed by ipfs-blockchain-watcher serves as the basis for more specific watchers and applications.

 Currently the service supports complete processing of all Bitcoin and Ethereum data.

 ## Architecture
 More details on the design of ipfs-blockchain-watcher can be found in [here](./documentation/architecture.md)

+## Dependencies
+Minimal build dependencies
+* Go (1.13)
+* Git
+* GCC compiler
+* This repository

+Potential external dependencies
+* Goose
+* Postgres
+* Statediffing go-ethereum
+* Bitcoin node

 ## Install
 1. [Goose](#goose)